On This Page

 If the URL is incorrect, then correct it using this command:

-Where exch-server is the name of the Exchange Server, exch-server.example.local is its FQDN.
+Where exch-server is the name of the Exchange Server, exch-server.example.com is its FQDN.

 Browse to the URL mentioned in the URL - if you get an SSL prompt, then you will need to correct the SSL certificate.